luna-duclos/tla-waitlist/frontend/src/Pages/Guide/guides/marauder/guide.md

 - Scout

-  The hero we all need but never get, provides information on other fleets in system by tagging sites, DSCANs of fleet compositions & also provides pre-loads of TCRC's.
+  The unsung hero of the fleet, provides information on other fleets in system by tagging sites, DSCANs of fleet compositions & also provides pre-loads of TCRC's.